Lesson 1: Export of Data for FEA#

 Components(3):

-You can see the three moments have practically zero values.
-This is due to the fact that this joint is discretized as a spherical joint which therefore cannot take up moments.
-In the same manner all other joints are handled.
+You can see the three moments have zero values.
+This is because this joint is discretized as a spherical joint which therefore cannot take up moments.
+Similarly, all other joints are handled.

-Based on the exported forces and .stl file we can now build and analyze a FE model.
-Below we shall build an FE model applying the loads and other boundary conditions manually using non-commercially available software.
-However please notice that in the following lessons, we consider more smooth integration with selected commercial software by means of small converter software tools provided by AnyBody Technology.
+Based on the exported forces and .stl file we can now build and analyze a finite element model.
+Below, we shall build an FE model by manually applying the loads and other boundary conditions using non-commercially available software.
+However, please note that in the following lessons, we consider more smooth integration with selected commercial software by means of small converter software tools provided by AnyBody Technology.
 These tools automatically convert the AnyFE output file from AnyBody to input files for the particular FE software.

-After building a FE model based on this data the internal stress in the bone tissue can be evaluated.
-Below are some von-Mises stress plots showing approximately the middle cross section of the vertebral body.
+After building an FE model based on this data, the stress in the bone tissue can be evaluated.

-As this should be by no means a Finite Element tutorial we will use some shortcuts to achieve our goal: We already restricted the analyses to one time step.
+As this is by no means a Finite Element tutorial, we will use some shortcuts to achieve our goal: We have already restricted the analysis to one time step.
 Further, we will only take the joint reaction forces into account.
-How one can handle muscle forces will be discussed below.
-And finally the used geometry was simplified.
-Basically only the vertebral body is used.
-The main reason for this is to avoid getting lost in the jungle of meshing.

-Please follow the links shown above, download and install the two programs if you want to do some hands-on FEA.
+Please follow the link shown above to download and install the program if you want to do some hands-on FEA.

 A file with the finished model is provided below, in case you do not want to go through the entire model building process.

-In this example we will apply only the joint forces on the endplates.
-Therefore we will not make explicit use of all the information given by the AnyBody force export file. ../_images/image51.jpeg
+In this example, we will apply only the joint reaction forces on the endplates.
+Therefore, we will not make explicit use of all the information given by the AnyBody force export file.
+We now have to select two sets of nodes to apply the boundary conditions.

-After the definition of a node set on both endplates we have to provide the boundary conditions.
-For this we need our force export file.
-Please open the file (it should be located in your StandingLiftFEA application folder) in an editor and scroll down to Force[12].
+Now the force must be applied.
+For this, we need our force export file.
+Please open the file (it should be located in your StandingLiftFEA application folder) in an editor and scroll down to Force[14].
 This force is the joint reaction on the L5-Sacrum joint.

 Force[14]: